rootflo/wavefront/README.md

   Built-in telemetry with Grafana and Prometheus support.
 Track agent performance, audit trails, and guardrail enforcement in real-time.

 - **🤖 No Code Agent & Workflow Builder**
-  Built-in capabilities to build and customer AI agents, and AI Workflows, connecting Data Sources, Knowledge Bases, in minutes
+  Built-in capabilities to build and customize AI agents, and AI Workflows, connecting Data Sources, Knowledge Bases, in minutes

 - **🔊 Voice & Conversational Agents**
   Integrated Voice-to-Voice Bots, ASR models, and agentic flows for contact center and conversational use cases.